Soumyo001/w3-assignments/js_express/README.md

 - The **booking / date-picker card** is a desktop element by design (on tablet and mobile it is replaced by the STAY/PLAY promo, matching the mockup), so test the picker on a wide window.
+- The **gallery** uses a modal on desktop and an inline hero carousel on tablet/mobile — the "View all images" button appears on desktop only.
 - The **map** is shown on desktop and tablet and hidden on mobile, matching the design.
 - Without `GOOGLE_MAPS_API_KEY`, the map shows a static fallback image and the console stays clean.
 With a valid key, Google's console prints a single `google.maps.Marker`